Skip to content

 ISO 20022 PAIN.001 migration completes November 2025 - what does the SWIFT MT cutover require?

 SWIFT and the major central banks (Federal Reserve, ECB, Bank of England) coordinated the global migration from SWIFT MT messaging to ISO 20022 MX messaging on a multi-year timeline ending 22 November 2025.
 After this date, SWIFT MT messages for cross-border payments (MT103 single customer credit transfer, MT202 financial institution transfer) are decommissioned in favour of ISO 20022 MX equivalents (PACS.008 customer credit transfer, PACS.009 financial institution credit transfer).
-ISO 20022 carries dramatically richer remittance data than the truncated MT103 free-text fields (formerly limited to 4 lines of 35 characters) - structured payee + payer addresses, structured remittance information (invoice references, tax categorisations), regulatory reporting fields, ultimate-debtor and ultimate-creditor identification.
+ISO 20022 carries dramatically richer remittance data than the truncated MT103 free-text fields (formerly limited to 4 lines of 35 characters) - structured payee and payer addresses, structured remittance information (invoice references, tax categorisations), regulatory reporting fields, ultimate-debtor and ultimate-creditor identification.
 The Agent generates ISO 20022 PAIN.001 messages natively for customer-to-bank instruction (this is the corporate-side message); the bank converts to PACS.008 / PACS.009 for the interbank leg.
 Corporates that had not migrated their payment files by mid-2025 faced bank rejections from November 2025 onward.
 The Agent maintains backward compatibility for any specific banks still accepting MT103 in transition jurisdictions, but defaults to ISO 20022 PAIN.001.001.09 or later as the standard.

 How does OFAC sanctions screening work and what is the strict-liability exposure?

 OFAC (Office of Foreign Assets Control, US Treasury Department) administers and enforces US economic and trade sanctions under multiple statutory authorities (IEEPA 50 USC 1701, TWEA 50 USC 4301, Cuban Liberty Act, Iran Sanctions Act, etc.).
 The principal sanctions list is the SDN List (Specially Designated Nationals and Blocked Persons), supplemented by the Sectoral Sanctions Identifications List, the Foreign Sanctions Evaders List, the Non-SDN Iran Sanctions Act List, and others.
 OFAC operates strict-liability civil penalties under IEEPA 50 USC 1705 - intent is not required for liability, only the fact of the prohibited transaction.
 Civil penalties currently average approximately USD 1.5M per violation, with cumulative annual enforcement actions exceeding USD 100M in recent years (2024 enforcement totalled USD 1.5B+ across all OFAC programs).
-UK enforcement under the Sanctions and Anti-Money Laundering Act 2018 (administered by OFSI - Office of Financial Sanctions Implementation) and EU enforcement under Regulation 2580/2001 + national criminal-code implementations operate similarly.
+UK enforcement under the Sanctions and Anti-Money Laundering Act 2018 (administered by OFSI - Office of Financial Sanctions Implementation) and EU enforcement under Regulation 2580/2001 with national criminal-code implementations operate similarly.
 The Agent screens every payee at three points: vendor master-data onboarding (rejected if matched), payment-run selection (re-screened for any list updates since onboarding), and pre-release (final fuzzy-match including transliteration variants e.g., Cyrillic-to-Latin or Arabic-to-Latin transliterations that can produce score variations).
 Positive matches block the payment line and route to AML officer with full match evidence; the AML officer can clear false-positives only with documented investigation, never silently.
-False-negatives (missed matches) are the strict-liability exposure - hence the daily list updates and the cross-list union approach (OFAC + UK FCO + EU + UN Security Council Consolidated).
+False-negatives (missed matches) are the strict-liability exposure - hence the daily list updates and the cross-list union approach across the OFAC, UK FCO, EU and UN Security Council Consolidated lists.

 What does SOX 404 require for disbursement controls - and why is this a PCAOB inspection focus?